Poincar\'e dualization and Massey products: Poincar e dualization

 is a map of cdga's.
 When $r(1) \neq 0$ (equivalently $r\circ f$ is a non-zero multiple of the identity), the map $f\oplus D_n r$ has non-zero degree. \end{lem} \begin{proof} Because both $f: A\to B$ and $D_n r: D_n A \to D_n B$ are maps of complexes, so is $f\oplus D_n r$, where $f$ and $D_n r$ are extended trivially to all of $P_n A$.
 It thus remains to show that the map is compatible with the product.
 If both factors are in $A\subseteq P_n A$, this is true since $f$ is an algebra map.
 If both entries are in $D_n A$, their product is zero, and so is the product of their images under $D_n r$.
 The remaining case, $a\in A, \varphi\in D_n A$, follows from:

-The statement about the degree follows since the top-degree cohomology in $P_n A$ and $P_n B$ is generated by any class that evaluates non-trivially on $1$. \end{proof} \begin{rem} Consider the category whose objects are cdga's satisfying the conditions of $A$ above and morphisms $A\to B$ given by pairs $(f,r)$ as above, with composition $(g,s)\circ (f,r)=(g\circ f, r\circ s)$.
+The statement about the degree follows since the top-degree cohomology in $P_n A$ and $P_n B$ is generated by any class that evaluates non-trivially on $1$. \end{proof} \begin{rem} Consider the category whose objects are cdga's satisfying the conditions of $A$ as in \Cref{lem: nondegenerate} and whose morphisms $A\to B$ are pairs $(f,r)$ as in \Cref{lem:naturality}, with composition $(g,s)\circ (f,r)=(g\circ f, r\circ s)$.
 Then Poincar\'e dualization $P_n$ defines a functor from this category to that of Poincar\'e duality cdga's.
 Restricted to degree-wise finite dimensional cdga's, it is fully faithful. \end{rem}

-\begin{prop} Let $(A,d)$ be a cdga which admits a non-trivial Massey product.
-Then also $P_n(A,d)$ has a non-trivial Massey product.
-Namely, the image of a non-trivial Massey product $m$ in $(A,d)$ by the inclusion into the Poincar\'e dualization is also non-trivial. \end{prop}